Sheffield Repertory Theatre

-The Sheffield Repertory Theatre was a theatre company in Sheffield, South Yorkshire, England.
+The Sheffield Repertory Theatre was a theatre company in Sheffield, South Yorkshire, England which from 1928 was based in the Sheffield Playhouse.

-Herbert Prince, a railway clerk, founded the amateur dramatics society in 1919, a first meeting is recorded at the Oxford Street Settlement in Shipton Street that year, which became the Sheffield Repertory Theatre in 1923.
+Herbert M. Prince, a railway clerk, founded the amateur dramatics society in 1919, a first meeting is recorded at the Oxford Street Settlement in Shipton Street that year, which became the Sheffield Repertory Theatre in 1923.
 A meeting in October 1923 formed an Executive Committee for a professional Company, consisting of Wilfred Vickers, W.C.
 Landon, C.V.
 McNally, A. Ballard, H.W. d.
-Harkcom and Herbert M. Prentice.
+Harkcom and Prentice.
 The subscription was 3 shillings and sixpence.

 At the first Annual Meeting in January 1924, the aims were formulated: